"I appreciate your passion" is all Matthew Whitaker has to say when grilled on family separations

 “These parents were in your custody, your attorneys are prosecuting them, and your department was not tracking parents who were separated from their children,” Jayapal continued, her voice rising.
 “Do you know what kind of damage has been done to children and families across this country, children who will never get to see their parents again?
 Do you understand the magnitude of that?”

-“I understand the policy of zero tolerance,” Whitaker responded, referring to the policy of prosecuting illegal border-crossers that led to the separations.
+“I understand the policy of zero tolerance,” Whitaker responded, referring to the policy of prosecuting illegal border crossers that led to the separations.

 “Has the Justice Department started tracking parents and legal guardians who were separated from their children at the border?”
 Jayapal asked.
-The acting attorney general responded without emotion, “Congresswoman, I appreciate your passion for this issue, and I know that you’ve been very involved on the front lines.”
+The acting attorney general responded without emotion.
+“Congresswoman, I appreciate your passion for this issue, and I know that you’ve been very involved on the front lines.”

 The moment highlighted the deep chasm between an impassioned congresswoman decrying the cruelty of family separations and an administration official who appeared indifferent to the emotionally charged issue.